What Is a Rewards Credit Card?

 Auto rewards cards and hotel rewards cards are two examples of point reward cards.

 With a travel rewards credit card you can earn miles that you can redeem for airline tickets.
+These are among the best credit card rewards available.

 The number of miles you can earn will vary by the type of card you have and the number of miles you need to purchase a flight will vary by the frequent flyer program.